 If you check your toothpaste label, you will find baking soda in the ingredients listed as sodium bicarbonate.

 Arm and Hammer is of these manufacturers that has added baking soda to their toothpaste products.

 Baking soda is a mild abrasive that can remove surface stains from your teeth.
 According to the Journal of Clinical Dentistry (June 2008), brushing with baking soda products is significantly more effective in removing plaque than without.

 Colgate warns, however, that if you have braces containing orthodontic glue or if you use a permanent retainer, avoid using baking soda as it will soften the glue.

 Additionally, toothpaste manufacturers point out that baking soda doesn’t contain fluoride, which helps remineralize the teeth and prevent cavities.

 Here are some DIY teeth whitening solutions using baking soda:

 Amanda Cable for The Daily Mail recommends mixing equal parts baking soda and water to form a paste, and brushing the teeth with it for one to two minutes.
 Use this occasionally, as the abrasion might be damaging to the enamel of your teeth.

 In this mixture, Claire of Everyday Roots uses lemon juice instead of water in the same manner.
 TV personality Dr. Oz, on the other hand, recommends leaving the mixture on your teeth for a minute (but no more than that) before brushing.

-Lemon is known to be a natural bleach of sorts, but numerous recent researches show that its high acidity will only corrode the enamel, bringing more danger than good to your smile.
+Lemon is a natural cleaner but that’s because it’s highly acidic and can erode the enamel, bringing more danger than good to your smile.